 - Rocco Labellarte, Assistant Director of IT, Enfield Council

 As AI moves into the mainstream, it’s transforming every business and every industry, including government.
-Citizen who are accustomed to getting a taxi with one click and automated online ordering are looking to receive the same level of service from government agencies.
-In this fireside chat, Gavin Mee, Senior Vice President and Head of UK for Salesforce will discuss the opportunity for public sector agencies to meet and anticipate citizen needs using AI; how organisations around the world are making use of the technology to transform their business; and why now is the time for the public sector to harness the power of AI.
+Citizens who are accustomed to getting a taxi with one click and automated online ordering are looking to receive the same level of service from government agencies.
+In this fireside chat, James Lee-Smith, Head of UK Public Sector for Salesforce will discuss the opportunity for public sector agencies to meet and anticipate citizen needs using AI; how organisations around the world are making use of the technology to transform their business; and why now is the time for the public sector to harness the power of AI.

 MORNING REFRESHMENTS & NETWORKING

 Reform predicts that almost 250,000 public sector workers could lose their jobs to robots over the next 15 years.
 Governments around the world have recognised the potential of AI, but in practice actual application varies widely.
 How does the government move from piecemeal application of AI to wholesale?
 And what is the framework for the ethical application of AI for citizen services?